 Decks come in all shapes and sizes, but there are only a few types of cable runs that go on those decks: face-mounted and through-the-post.
-The following represents several ways you can run cable on your deck.
+The following illustrations represent several ways you can run cable on your deck.
 Every run will require a fitting that will act to tension the cable once installed.
-Depending on the length of the run; the tensioning device included in the kit, and whether you plan to bend the cable through a corner; you will either be able to use a non-tensioning push lock or pull lock on one end and you will need to use a push lock tensioner on the other end.
+Depending on the length of the run, the tensioning device in the kit, and whether you plan to bend the cable through a corner, you will either be able to use a non-tensioning Push Lock or Pull-Lock on the other end or you will need to use a Push Lock tensioner on the other end.